syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 ### Removing a selected free text annotation.

-The following code snippet illustrates removing a selected freetext from the PDF document.
+The following code snippet illustrates removing a selected free text from the PDF document.
 {% tabs %}
 {% highlight c# %}